 change the color of a piece of text by adding the COLOR

-tag.
+attribute to the FONT tag.
 The value that goes with the

-attribute is a hexadicimal value,
+COLOR attribute is a hexadicimal value,

 If you wanted to make a piece of text green (assuming you have a color